aaltatan/wpu-cli/README.md

-# edu-cli
+# wpu-cli

-CLI application for make some automation tasks on EduTech application
+CLI application for make some automation tasks.